 Each Georgia Lake has a personality all its own.
-Ellijay’s Carters Lake, in the North Georgia mountains, is like a fine cotton t-shirt – comfortable, casual, with an understated elegance that never goes out of style.
+It was formed by damming of the Coosawattee River, made famous by James Dickey’s novel, Deliverance.
+But like the river flowing under the lake, that stereotype is long buried.
+Ellijay’s Carters Lake is like a fine cotton t-shirt – comfortable, casual, with an understated elegance that never goes out of style.

 Carters Lake has 62 miles of shoreline and no private docks or development along the edge.
 There is no pretentiousness here, the star is the breathtaking environment, left pretty much the way it was intended.